Ceudan/Car-Racing/README.md

 # Car Racing with various Reinforcement Learning Techniques
 ## Background
+Car Racing is one of many environments in OpenAI Gym, specifically designed to test different learning algorithms [!Link to site].
+Observable information is a plan view RGB image of the racecar.
+The car is controlled with 3 continuos actions, steering angle, throttle magnitude and brake magnitude.

 ## Related Works
 ## Theory
 All reinforcement learning algorithms center around a value estimation of a particular configuration.
 That is, how much discounted reward can I expect starting off from a particular state V(s), state-action pair Q(s,a), or state distribution J(θ) given a particular policy.
 These can be estimated in many ways, from one extreme of complete Monte-Carlo rollouts (zero bias, high variance), to the other of one-step bootstrap updates.
 That is with only information on the difference between adjacent and terminal nodes, there should be only 1 true value graph that we can reconstruct.
 Optimal actions are chosen by simply selecting the highest next configuration, or by directly modifying an action policy function.